JAlcocerT/JAlcocerT/content/blog/dji-osmoaction5pro.md

 {{< /details >}}

+---

 ## Conclusions of Osmo Action 5 Pro

-Make sure to **explore the resolutions and modes**.
+Make sure to **explore the resolutions and modes**

-It can do photo and video.
+It can do photos and videos.

 But for photo I still prefer [the Pixel](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks)

 There is the possibility to record at FHD 1080p@240fps, but not with wide mode, for example.